bramtechs/subs-to-rss/README.md

 ```

 ## Final steps
-Import the newly created OPML file into a RSS reader, like Newsboat or Thunderbird.
+Import the newly created OPML file ```~/Downloads/subs-to-rss/subscriptions.opml``` into an RSS reader, like Newsboat or Thunderbird.
 ![Thunderbird](thunderbird.png)
 [ubuntubuzz.com - How To Import OPML of RSS Feeds in Thunderbird ](https://www.ubuntubuzz.com/2017/04/how-to-import-opml-of-rss-feeds-in-thunderbird.html)